raja-maragani/microservices-grpc/README.md

 **Followed the below steps**
-1. Our application defined two services in  _.proto_ files (servicea.proto and serviceb.proto)
+1. Our applications defined two services in  _.proto_ files (servicea.proto and serviceb.proto)
 2. Generated server and client code using the protocol buffer compiler
 3. Created the server application, implemented the generated service interfaces, and spawning the gRPC server
 4. Created the client application, making RPC calls using generated stubs